Causal inference for data-driven debugging and decision making in cloud computing: Problem 2 -- cost predictability versus privacy -- and our approach

 Here we consider an economical aspect of cloud computing.
-Currently, one common way for clients to purchase cloud resources from a provider is via an auction mechanism for ``spot'' (i.e., short-term) resources, which, in a simplified way, can be described as follows: the customer enters a bid, e.g. for an hour of usage, and once the price determined by the provider (based on supply, demand, and other private factors) drops below the bid, the customer gets the resource, usually as long as her bid exceeds the price (within the hour).
+Currently, one common way for clients to purchase cloud resources from a provider is via an auction mechanism for ``spot'' (i.e., short-term) resources, which can be described in a simplified way as follows: The customer enters a bid, e.g., for an hour of usage.
+Once the price determined by the provider (based on supply, demand, and other private factors) drops below the bid, the customer gets the resource, usually as long as her bid exceeds the price (within the hour).
 This approach has several advantages, in particular for the provider: he can sell resources which are unused but which fluctuate a lot (due to guarantees given to ``dedicated'' or ``on-demand'' customers).
-But also clients can profit: the spot resources are usually significantly cheaper than the longer-term dedicated resources.
+But clients can profit as well: the spot resources are usually significantly cheaper than the long-term dedicated resources.

-An obvious drawback of spot resources is that for the clients, this kind of mechanism comes with a high \emph{uncertainty}: it is hard to tell how the prices will evolve in the future, and in particular, purchased resources can be terminated in an unforeseeable way, which is, to some extent, due to the \emph{unpredictability of the other clients}.
+An obvious drawback of spot resources is that this kind of mechanism comes with a high \emph{uncertainty} for the clients: it is hard to tell how the prices will evolve in the future, and, in particular, purchased resources can be terminated in an unforeseeable way, which is, to some extent, due to the \emph{unpredictability of the other clients}.
 Therefore, if the client does not want to take these risks which can significantly harm his/her business, they often avoid this mechanism.